chuck1/site_wiki/README.md

 - add read and write permission options to Page objects
 - add functionality to automatrically number headings in file and across multiple files and folders with a particular root folder
+- create "blame" feature; find the commit (and patch) that created a given line in a source file